The Vermont Statutes Online

-(11) "Therapeutic community residence" means a place, however named, excluding hospitals as defined by statute, which provides, for profit or otherwise, transitional individualized treatment to three or more residents with major life adjustment problems, such as alcoholism, drug abuse, psychiatric disability, or delinquency.
+(11) "Therapeutic community residence" means a place, however named, excluding hospitals as defined by statute, that provides, for profit or otherwise, transitional individualized treatment to three or more residents with major life adjustment problems, such as a substance use disorder, psychiatric disability, or delinquency.

 (12) "Insolvent" means:

 (A) having generally ceased to pay debts in the ordinary course of business other than as a result of bona fide dispute;